steveurc/ccc/README.md

 # ccc

 The CCC challenge Rails controllers are embedded in a proprietary dynamic routing scheme that breaks up the Rails monolith.
-It is trivial exercise to add the controller code to any Rails application.
+It is a trivial exercise to add the controller code to any Rails application.

 To test live versions of this code go to https://faxo.com and use the following endpoints: